DnD 5e - Warlock Pact Boons Breakdown

 Combining Pact of the Blade with Crossbow Expert or Polearm Master is a popular and highly-effective build.
 You get three attacks, and with the damage bonus from Thirsting Blade at 11th level you can easily outpace Eldritch Blast+Agonizing Blast's damage output.
 These builds are expensive, requiring your Pact Boon, three Eldritch Invocations, and a Feat, but they're very effective.

 Pact of the ChainPHB

 Pact of the Chain gets you a better familiar than is normally available to other spellcasters, but the improved familiar options are not the only reason that Pact of the Chain is interesting: Pact of the Chain has some very powerful invocation options, including Chains of Carceri and Investment of the Chain Master.

 The biggest problem with Pact of the Chain is that you're heavily invested in your familiar, and your familiar has at most 10 hit points (the Imp has 10 hp), so your familiar is likely to die frequently.
 You get no special means to summon your familiar again, so expect to spend 70 minutes and 10 gp to cast Find Familiar several times a day while adventuring.

 You also need to figure out how to keep your familiar alive, so having them turn invisible or Dodge on their turn is often your best bet in combat.
-Ideally, you want your familiar's turn to occur immediately after yours so that they can break invisibility by attacking them immediately turn invisible again before anything can kill them.
+Ideally, you want your familiar's turn to occur immediately after yours so that they can break invisibility by attacking using their Reaction, then immediately turn invisible again before anything can kill them.
 Unfortunately you'll rarely get that lucky.
 The Ready action may help, but remember that it also consumes your familiar's Reaction so you may need to sacrifice an opportunity for your familiar to attack in order to keep your familiar invisible.